simjoly/dedup/README.md

 ### Index in the name of the sample

 The random index can be placed in the name of the sample.
-For instance, in the fastq file:
+For instance, in one sequence of the read1 fastq file:

 ```
 @A01114:199:HGJMGDSXF:2:1101:1949:1016:GTGGGGGG 1:N:0:TGAGGTGT